neelsoumya/special_topics_unconventional_AI/README.md

 A reading list for a special topics class.
 A tentative title is:

-`Unconventional approaches in AI and CS: complex systems perspectives, cognitive psychology, social sciences, computational models of creativity and other unconventional models`
+`Unconventional approaches in AI: complex systems perspectives, cognitive psychology, social sciences, computational models of creativity and other unconventional models`

 This is AI or classical AI before big data.
 The time is now ripe to revisit these wonderful ideas and think about how to incorporate them in modern AI/deep learning.
 Insights from the past can inform future approaches to AI, especially in the age of big data.